hubergilt/slurm-igp/README.md

 ## MPI hello world example with gcc compiler

-The bellow mpi_job.sh script is configured with job name as "mpi_gcc", partition name as "any2", output file as "slurm-%j.out", error file as "slurm-%j.err" and numbers of tasks "ntasks" as eigth.
-The following module commands setup the gcc compiller amd openMPI library and three srun commands launch an job step each with diferent numbers of tasks as 3, 5 and 8 with the option "n".
+The bellow mpi_job.sh script is configured with job name as "mpi_gcc", partition name as "any2", output file as "slurm-%j.out", error file as "slurm-%j.err" and number of tasks "ntasks" as eigth.
+The following module commands setup the gcc compiler and openMPI library.
+The three srun commands launch an job step each one with different numbers of tasks as 3, 5 and 8 with the option "n".

 ```
 > cat mpi_job.sh